ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-1-3.md

-Chapter 1: Purpose and Scope of the Book
+Purpose and Scope of the Book
 ========================================

 Introduction